Silic0nS0ldier/tspm-concept/DRAFT_1.md

 ### Development Dependency Offset

-To help prevent vulnerable or old versions of dependencies being used in the project development dependencies will not be considered in the initial dependency graph resolution.
+To help prevent vulnerable or old versions of dependencies being used in production code, development dependencies will not be considered in the initial dependency graph resolution.
 Development dependency resolution is then conducted with the already resolved dependencies acting as semver pinned versions.

 This offset will cause dependency resolution failures in projects with dependencies that are unable to handle duplicates.